 Before adjusting soil pH, it’s crucial to understand your plants’ needs.
 Some plants thrive in acidic soil, while others prefer alkaline environments.

-Adjusting the pH too much can affect nutrient availability.
-This can harm plant growth.
+Adjusting the pH too much can affect the availability of nutrients.
+This process can harm plant growth.

 Factors to consider before making changes: